Trend Micro Review: Quick Expert Summary

 - Protection on up to 10 devices.

-Unfortunately, Trend Micro’s VPN is not good, which slightly reduces the appeal of this premium plan.
+Unfortunately, Trend Micro’s VPN has a lot of issues, which slightly reduces the appeal of this premium plan.
 There are also similarly priced plans with much better extras — like Norton 360, which includes features like ID verification and credit monitoring, stolen wallet protection, and stolen funds reimbursement.
 That said, Premium Security Suite allows for protection on up to 10 devices, so it’s a decent option if you’re looking for complete online security for your whole household.

 Trend Micro Ease of Use and Setup